|Return to Index|

 All of which means that there is no single correct

 The four couple Quadrille gained popularity in England in the 1810s.
 Wilson described two figures for use in Quadrilles, his Quadrille Allemande, and the Pirouette Allemande.
 As we've seen, both of these figures have their origin in the Cotillion dances of the 1770s.

-The anonymous author of the 1818 Maître a Danser, a guide to Quadrille dancing, described a figure he called Passe d'Allemande.
-His basic description is that of the Pirouette Allemande, but he adds an important additional detail:
+The anonymous author of the 1818 Maître a Danser, a guide to Quadrille dancing, described a figure called Passe d'Allemande.
+This figure is effectively the Pirouette Allemande, but an important additional detail is added:

 One especially popular Quadrille of 1816 was called Les Graces.
 It was included in Sets published by James Paine and Edward Payne, and an 1817 Set by John Duval.
 It included a distinctive figure referred to in some sources as an Allemande that's depicted in caricature here.
 This allemande was an over-the-head pirouette, involving three dancers.

 Quadrilles of the 1830s may have introduced yet another new meaning to the Allemande.
-The 1834 Quadrille Allemande published in New York by Thomas Birch20 makes use of Waltz turns.
-It's unclear whether the term 'Allemande' has evolved to include Waltz turns, or whether the term is losing significance by this era.
+The 1834 Quadrille Allemande published in New York by Thomas Birch20 makes use of Waltz turns, perhaps as seen in the Country Dances of Thomas Wilson.

 Our Policy for Allemande Figures